Human Spaceflights

 3 Strekalov

-Double Crew
+Backup Crew

 No. Surname Given names Position

-1 USSR Lazarev Vasili Grigoriyevich Commander
+1 Lazarev Vasili Grigoriyevich Commander

-2 USSR Savinykh Viktor Petrovich Flight Engineer
+2 Savinykh Viktor Petrovich Flight Engineer

-3 USSR Polyakov Valeri Vladimirovich Research Cosmonaut
+3 Polyakov Valeri Vladimirovich Research Cosmonaut

 Flight

-Launch from the Baikonur Cosmodrome; landing 130 km east of Dzheskasgan.
-Following a one day solo flight the Soyuz docked with the Salyut 6 space station on 28.11.1980.
-It was the first Soviet mission with 3 cosmonauts since 1971.
+Following a one-day solo flight Soyuz T-3 docked with the Salyut 6 space station on November 28, 1980.
+Soyuz T-3 was the first Soviet mission with three cosmonauts on board since 1971.
+Part of their mission was to further test the Soyuz-T.

 Main goals of the mission were overhauling and reactivating of the space station.
 Maintenance work on the station was also done.
 The crew conducted the Mikroklimat experiment to assess the station's living conditions, and began work on the thermal control system.
 They also installed a new hydraulic unit with four pumps, replaced electronics in the Salyut 6 telemetry system, repaired electrical system faults and replaced computer in the onboard control system.

-Photos / Drawings
+Photos / Graphics

 Salyut 6 Salyut 6